karlmdavis/rps-tourney/dev/work-log.md

 ### 2013-12-24, Tuesday

 * 0.25h: Fixed `AccountTest`, added a couple of method defs to `IAccountsDao`, and some other minor work.

+### 2013-12-25, Wednesday

+* ??h: Worked on moving the other web service resources over to JPA.